Sirered/Digimon_TCG_inventory/README.md

     MVVM stands fo `Model View View Model`, which like the rest, are the 3 main components of this design pattern

   **Model:** Similar to the other 2, the Model in MVVM abstracts the data stored according to the needs of the user.
 However one major difference is the absence of any direct interaction between the View and Model (this is handled by the View-Model component)

+  **View:** Similar to the rest, holds all of the information regarding UI and display, including capturing user events and informing the ModelView.
+The View itself doesn't actually process the user request, it only informs the View Model when it occurs.

+   **Model-View** This is where the functions that processes the user requests and Read/Write the models are stored.
+It also serves as a link between the Model and the View.

+Overall all 3 design patterns have similaritues in which all storage-based logic are stored in a component called model, some portion if not all UI elements is in the View component and there is some way linking the 2 components to provide the user with a webpage.
+Differences lie in how user requests are handled (MVT handles it in Views, MVC has the Controller component handle it and MVVM has Model-View handle it), how the UI is generated, as well as how connected the View and the Model, along with a few others.